MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/how-biztalk-server-solves-the-business-need1.md

 ---
-description: "Learn how the BizTalk Accelerator for RosettaNet (BTARN) can solve your system integration needs by enhancing the functionality of MicrosoftBizTalk Server for high-technology manufacturing systems."
+description: "Learn how the BizTalk Accelerator for RosettaNet (BTARN) can solve your system integration needs by enhancing the functionality of Microsoft BizTalk Server for high-technology manufacturing systems."
 title: "How BizTalk Server Solves the Business Need1 | Microsoft Docs" ms.custom: ""
 ms.date: "06/08/2017"